mdn/infra/docs/incident_response.md

 Example incident declaration:

 ```
-metadave>  MDN is experiencing an outage                          12:00 PM
+limed>  MDN is experiencing an outage                          12:00 PM
-metadave>  I am declaring an incident and am incident leader      12:00 PM
+limed>  I am declaring an incident and am incident leader      12:00 PM
-metadave>  updates will be posted in the #mdndev channel          12:00 PM
+limed>  updates will be posted in the #mdndev channel          12:00 PM
-metadave>  ping jwhitlock rjohnson there is an urgent MDN outage  12:00 PM
+limed>  ping rjohnson there is an urgent MDN outage            12:00 PM
-metadave>  please meet in my Vidyo room                           12:01 PM
+limed>  please meet in my zoom room                            12:01 PM
 ```

-> it's helpful to include a short description of the incident when mentioning IRC users.
-For example `ping metadave` is not very useful when it appears as a notification on my phone, but `ping metadave MDN infra is on fire` lets me know that the issue is urgent without having to open my IRC app.
+> It's helpful to include a short description of the incident when mentioning comms channel users.
+For example `ping rjohnson` is not very useful when it appears as a notification on my phone, but `ping rjohnson MDN infra is on fire` lets me know that the issue is urgent without having to open my IRC app.

 ### Acknowledge Incident In PagerDuty

-If you are responding to an incident that has been reported via pagerduty it is important to `acknowledge` the incident within the pagerduty system.
-Acknowledging the incident stops the automatic escalation process and informs folks who have access to pagerduty that the incident is being worked on.
+If you are responding to an incident that has been reported via PagerDuty it is important to `acknowledge` the incident within the PagerDuty system.
+Acknowledging the incident stops the automatic escalation process and informs folks who have access to PagerDuty that the incident is being worked on.

 ### Passing the baton

 Incident response can be stressful, and it's ok if you need a break.
 In the incident comms channel, you can hand off the IL role to someone else if they agree.
-The new IL should acknowlege that they are now IL.
+The new IL should acknowledge that they are now IL.

 Example:

 ```
-metadave>  I need a few minutes of downtime                        4:01 PM
+rjohnson> I need a few minutes of downtime                        4:01 PM
-metadave> jgmize has agreed to take over IL                        4:01 PM
+rjohnson> peterbe has agreed to take over IL                      4:01 PM
-jgmize> Confirmed, I am now IL                                     4:01 PM
+peterbe> Confirmed, I am now IL                                   4:01 PM
 ```

 ## Communications

-Notify the following IRC channels:
+Notify the following service channels:

 - `#mdn` (Slack)
 - `#mdn-infra` (Slack)
-- `#moc` (IRC)
+- `#mdndev` (IRC)
-    - the moc maintains an incident respone guide [here](https://mana.mozilla.org/wiki/display/SECURITY/Incident+Response#IncidentResponse-IncidentResponseTemplate).
+- `#it-sre` (Slack)

 Example:

 ```
-metadave>  there is an MDN outage, we are working in #mdndev       12:05 PM
+rjohnson>  there is an MDN outage, we are working in #mdndev       12:05 PM
-metadave>  I'll post an update here within the next 30 minutes     12:05 PM
+rjohnson>  I'll post an update here within the next 30 minutes     12:05 PM
 ```

 - Notify the appropriate lead(s) for the product.

-For extended outages, a bug should be filed and the #moc should be notified to update the status page.
+For extended outages, a bug should be filed and the `#it-sre` Slack channel should be notified to update the status page.

 > Don't post phone numbers in IRC!

 ### Frequency of updates

-For outages, status should be posted every 30 minutes *or less* in the incident channel.
+For outages, status should be posted every 30 minutes *or less* in the incident comms channel.

 ## Incident timeline

-To help write an incident report, it's very useful to include a `TL:` prefix on IRC messages when logging important events and decisions.
+To help write an incident report, it's very useful to include a `TL:` prefix on channel messages when logging important events and decisions.

 Example:

 ```
-metadave> TL: listeners appear to missing from the MDN ELB          3:11 PM
+limed> TL: listeners appear to missing from the MDN ELB          3:11 PM
            ...
            ...
-metadave> TL: listeners have been manually added back to the ELB    4:05 PM
+limed> TL: listeners have been manually added back to the ELB    4:05 PM
-metadave> TL: listeners have been overwritten by K8s                4:10 PM
+limed> TL: listeners have been overwritten by K8s                4:10 PM
 ```

 ## Incident resolution